-Home & Away, an Arctic and Indian art gallery, is located in the village of Kennebunkport, Maine.
-The only gallery of its kind in coastal New England (only 90 miles from Boston), we offer an uncommon and exceptional selection of Native American jewelry by Navajo, Zuni, Kewa (Santo Domingo Pueblo), Penobscot, and more; Inuit art from Canada; Yup’ik, Inupiaq, Alutiiq and other art from Alaska; and Indian art from Maine and across the country.
+Home & Away, an online Arctic and Indian art gallery.
+We offer an uncommon and exceptional selection of Native American jewelry by Navajo, Zuni, Kewa (Santo Domingo Pueblo), Penobscot, and more; Inuit art from Canada; Yup’ik, Inupiaq, Alutiiq and other art from Alaska; and Indian art from Maine and across the country.
 We offer great artwork that touches the soul.

 Home & Away Gallery represents living artists who honor their cultural traditions.
 We delight in the work of artists whose vision allows them to step beyond tradition into unexplored territory, continuing the evolution of their culture’s artwork that has taken place over hundreds or even thousands of years.